trpc-group/trpc-cpp/docs/en/serialization.md

 * How to use JSON as a message type.
 * How to use binary data as a message type.

-The tPRC framework uses Protocol Buffers Message as the request and response message types by default.
-It also supports using tRPC protocol to transmit JSON and binary data messages.
+The tPRC framework uses `Protobuf Message` as the request and response message types by default.
+It also supports using `trpc` protocol to transmit JSON and binary data messages.
 In other worlds, JSON and binary data can be used as request and response message types.

 # How to use JSON as a message type